bhabs2021/Credit_Card_Customer_Segmentation/README.md

 Execute the program to perform clustering analysis on the dataset 'Customer_Data_kaggle'

 ## License
-This project is licensed under the Apache 2.0
+This project is licensed under the Apache 2.0 license.